Canon M50 vs Nikon P1000

 |Panasonic LX100 II||Y||stereo||mono||-||-||micro||2.0||Y||-||Y|

-Both the M50 and the P1000 are recent models that are part of the current product line-up.
-The P1000 replaced the earlier Nikon P900, while the M50 does not have a direct predecessor.
+The P1000 is a recent model that features in the current product line-up of Nikon.
+In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Which of the two cameras – the Canon M50 or the Nikon P1000 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.